gwizinc/pricklypear/.charlie/instructions/default.md

 # MOST IMPORTANT
-BEFORE you start work, update the Linear ticket (use your Linear CLI) as "In Progress".
+- BEFORE you start work, update the Linear ticket (use your Linear CLI) as "In Progress".
-AFTER you are done with your work, update the Linear ticket as "In Review".
+- AFTER you are done with your work, update the Linear ticket as "In Review".
+- Open PRs with draft=false.

 # Coding Instructions